dfreitas-git/KittyLidCloser/README.md

 # KittyLidCloser
 Code to control a cat feeder.
-Lid closes after a set amount of time to keep her from eating spoiled wet food.
+Wet food is loaded and a timer is started.
+Lid closes after the timer times out to keep her from eating spoiled wet food.

+Uses an Arduino Nano, a HG7881 h-bridge motor driver, a couple of magnetic switches, a pot and LED.